Skin wrinkles and blemishes

 - Exposure to sunlight is the most important cause of prematurely aging skin (a process called photoaging) and skin cancers.

-- Exposure to ultraviolet radiation from sunlight accounts for most of the symptoms of premature skin aging.
+- Exposure to ultraviolet radiation from sunlight accounts for most of the symptoms of premature skin aging, such as discoloration and wrinkles.

 - The most important preventive measure is limiting exposure to sunlight.